another-m00/Window-API/README.md

         0x2: Fullscreen button.
         0x4: Minimize button.
 If clicked on it will minimize the window.
 When the window is minimized it's render function is not called.
     The default value is is 1 (Close button only)
-- fc *number less than 16, matches the palette*
-    This is the frame color.
-If the value is over 16 only the last 4 bit will be considered as the color code.
-    You can set the default value in `windows.fc`, and the default inculded in the code is `15`.
-    Every new window created defaults the frame color to `window.fc`.
-- ic *number less than 16, matches the palette*
-    This is the inner and button color of the window.
-If the value is over 16 only the last 4 bit will be considered as the color code.
-    You can set the default value in `windows.ic`, and the default inculded in the code is `13`.
-    Every new window created defaults the inner color to `window.ic`.
 - update *function*
     This is the function that runs every rendering cycle even if the window is minimized.
 It does not have access to any input or drawing command when the window is minimized.
     You can check if the window is minimised by running a drawing command in the update cycle (Note that it will render if the window is not minimized.)
 Every drawing command return 0 if they are called while the window is minimized, nothing otherwise.